A New Breathing Technique?

-I think this approach — which stems from the routine of Wim Hof, a Dutch athlete — can be useful when practiced appropriately and may help influence health in positive ways.
+I think this breathing technique — which stems from the routine of Wim Hof, a Dutch athlete — can be useful when practiced appropriately and may help influence health in positive ways.

 Also known as “The Iceman,” Wim Hof is an extreme athlete and motivational speaker renowned for his ability to withstand freezing temperatures.
 His feats include swimming underneath ice and completing a half-marathon through snow and ice while barefoot.
 Hof attributes these accomplishments to a regimen he developed with his son, which they call the Wim Hof Method.
 There are three pillars to the method: breathing, cold therapy, and commitment.